litestar-org/litestar/docs/usage/0-the-starlite-app.md

 `LoggingConfig` is merely a convenience wrapper around the standard library's _DictConfig_ options, which can be rather confusing.

-In the above we defined a logger for the "my*app" namespace with a level of "INFO", i.e. only messages of INFO severity or above will be logged by it, using the `LoggingConfig` default console handler, which will emit logging messages to * sys.stderr\_.
+In the example above, we define a logger for the "my_app" namespace with a log-level of "INFO".
+The handler will log messages of severity `INFO` or above.
+By default, the `LoggingConfig` class logs to `sys.stdout`.

-You do not need to use `LoggingConfig` to set up logging.
+You don't need to use `LoggingConfig` to set up logging.
 This is completely decoupled from Starlite itself, and you are free to use whatever solution you want for this (e.g. [loguru](https://github.com/Delgan/loguru)).
-Still, if you do set up logging - then the on_startup hook is a good place to do this.
+If you do set up logging - then the `on_startup` hook is a good place to do this.

 ## Exceptions